near/core-contracts/lockup/README.md

 When the transfer poll is resolved, it returns the timestamp when it was resolved and it's used as the beginning of the lockup period.

+Once all funds are unlocked (including vesting) and transfers are enabled, the owner can add a full access key to the account.
+This will allow the owner to turn this account into a regular account, remove the contract, or delete the account and claim the remaining funds.

 ### Vesting

 The contract can also contain a vesting schedule.